BDC Hamburger Icon

 8. Don’t underestimate the power of informal chats.

 Engage in conversations online and offline.
-Keep in mind that whether online or offline, most social networking opportunities provide a casual approach to connecting with like-minded people.
+Keep in mind that regardless of where it takes place, most social networking opportunities provide a casual approach to connecting with like-minded people.
 However, what might seem like an informal chat is often a window to many opportunities and potential ways to work together with industry peers.

 9. Participate in industry associations.

-While you may already be a member of an industry association like the Institute of Hospitality, joining is just a start.
-To really get a bang for your membership buck, become an active participant.
+While you may already be a member of an industry association, like the Institute of Hospitality, joining is just a start.
+To really get the most from your membership, become an active participant.
 For example, attend association events as a volunteer or featured speaker.

-Volunteer for a leadership position or submit articles for the association website or publication.
+Volunteer for a leadership position or submit articles for an association’s website or publication.
 This extra effort instantly gives you tremendous visibility within the hospitality industry and identifies you as a leader and someone with something important to say.

 Keep the following ideas in mind when networking with hospitality professionals.

-• Use active listening – nodding, smiling and responding to the other person.
+• Use active listening best practices, such as nodding, smiling and responding to the other person.

 • Ask open-ended questions to spur conversation.